The Twins Almanac for July

 Crain Sets AL Reliever Record

-Twins reliever Jesse Crain wins his eighth straight decision of the season, and sets an American League reliever record by going 11-0 to begin his career.
+Twins reliever Jesse Crain won his eighth-straight decision of the season, and set an American League reliever record by going 11-0 to begin his career.

 July 2, 1969